static considered harmful

 One thing, which is still left in the code, is the creation of response objects from CouchDBs HTTP responses.
 CouchDB itself returns JSON structures, which, together with HTTP status code of the response, tell you what happened and provide you the requested data.
 The data looks different in case of errors, view requests, document listings or when requesting a single document.

-In PHPillow there is a phpillowResponseFactory with a static method parse(), which creates the proper response object from the JSON and HTTP response data.
-The parse() method is then called in the different connection handlers to create the response objects.
+, which creates the proper response object from the JSON and HTTP response data.
+The parse()

 If CouchDB now implements a new feature, which emits an entirely different response type, you could request this using PHPillow, since you can basically perform any HTTP request, but the response factory would most probably need some adaption.
 But because of the static reference in the connection handlers, a user of the library could only do that by patching the response factories source code.
 If the connection handlers now would aggregate the response factory (and maybe use some default implementation) the user of the library could just inject his own response factory and be fine.